snowplow/scala-maxmind-iplookups/README.md

 for (loc <- ipGeo.getLocation("213.52.50.8")) {
   println(loc.countryCode)   // => "NO"
-  println(s.parameter)       // => "Norway"
+  println(loc.countryName)   // => "Norway"
 }
 ```

-Given that `GeoLiteCity.dat` is updated by MaxMind each month, we **strongly recommend** maintaining an up-to-date `GeoLiteCity.dat` file outside of the jar and using that for lookups, and only using the bundled `GeoLiteCity.dat` file for testing purposes.
+Given that `GeoLiteCity.dat` is updated by MaxMind each month, we **strongly recommend** maintaining an up-to-date `GeoLiteCity.dat` file outside of the jar and using that for your geo-IP lookups, and only using the bundled `GeoLiteCity.dat` file for testing purposes.
 See [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that does this.

 For further usage examples for Scala MaxMind Geo-IP, please see the tests in [`IpGeoTest.scala`] [ipgeotest-scala].